vimona3ds/diverge-3/docs/development_diary.md

 - The Scheduler has been enhanced with FPS monitoring and control capabilities.
 - The Engine's update loop now includes proper error handling and recovery mechanisms to prevent crashes.
 - Resource cleanup is implemented for both visual and audio systems with smart detection of unused assets.
-- Unit testing has been implemented with Jest and ts-jest, with comprehensive tests for the Engine and NodeProcessor classes.
+- Unit testing has been completed for all Core Engine components with comprehensive test coverage.
-- Current test coverage focuses on core functionality, error handling, and recovery mechanisms.
-- Mocks have been created for dependencies to isolate units during testing.
-- Some minor linter errors need to be fixed in the test files.
+- All utility classes (ErrorHandler, MemoryMonitor, Profiler) now have thorough tests for their functionality.
+- Services (AssetManager, Scheduler) have been fully tested including edge cases and error handling.

 ### Node Editor System